Kueh Chang – My Grandmother’s Tips

 To assemble and cook the dumplings in bowls:

-You can also wrap the dumpling the traditional way with soaked Chinese bamboo leaves (instructions link)
+7. You can also wrap the dumpling the traditional way with soaked Chinese bamboo leaves (instructions link).
+Tips for folding the dumpling is at the bottom of this posting.

 The hardcopy and e-book of The Baba Nyonya Peranakans book (1st image) and Edible Memories e-cookbook (2nd image) are available – more information on the Homepage.